DevDoufa/UnityCoursePrototype1/README.md

 # UnityCoursePrototype1
- The first prototype from Unity course "Junior Programmer"
+ The first prototype from Unity course "Junior Programmer".
+A very simple driving prototype